 Mice mainly rely on pheromones for social communication.
 The pheromones are produced by glands located in folds of skin in front of their genitals.
 Their tears, as well as the urine of males, contain pheromones.
 They have a musky odor detectable by humans.

 Mice communicate vocally, too, by making soft chittering and squeaking sounds to each other in their nest, as well as when they’re hurt or scared.
 These sounds are audible to humans.
 They also have songs that are beyond our hearing, in the ultrasonic range.
 Some songs are produced exclusively by males and others only by females.
-You can listen to a surprisingly melodious bird-like mouse song here.

 House mice are comfortable living around humans, and will gladly move into our homes and offices.
 Some spend their entire lives in a building, where they live in walls, under major appliances, in storage boxes and drawers, and upholstered furniture.